-Many of the skills and attitudes developed and explored through drug education are common to other aspects of Wellbeing.
+Many of the skills and attitudes developed and explored through drug education are common to other aspects of Wellbeing and mental health.
 For example, skills to resist pressure to use drugs are applicable to personal safety and relationship education.
-Links between drugs and other areas of Wellbeing, for example, emotional health and well-being and sex and relationship education, should also be made.
+Links between drugs and other areas of Wellbeing, for example, emotional health and wellbeing and sex and relationship education, should also be made.
 This is particularly relevant to young people as their use of drugs, especially alcohol, can have an impact on their relationships and on sexual activity and sexual health.

-8.2 Contribution of Well Being Education
+8.2 Contribution of Wellbeing Education